mccombspj/kurumastories/content/toyota/sports-800/MF-RT-Toyota-Sports-800-1965.md

 <b>Yamamoto:</b> What about the sheet metal, how thick is it?

 <b>Yoshida:</b> The steel panels are generally 0.9mm thick, but it is thicker in areas where strength is required.
-The only parts we can truly rely on structurally are the side rails.
+The only parts we can really rely on structurally are the side rails.
 We struggled with the design of how the front and rear body sections are joined at both ends.

 <b>Hasegawa:</b> With an open-top car, the cowl tends to flex sideways.
 Specifically, the instrument panel area.
 We had a hard time getting rid of that.